huynguyen314/gaming-project/README.md

 # Decsription of this project

-*Domain: Gaming*
+**Domain: Gaming**

-Business problem: Analyse user retention and income maximization of a mobile game which was launched on 1st Jan 2021 and available on Apps Store, Google play.
-Revenue of the game is based on 3 major source: downloading fees, ads display and cash spending on the game.
+Business problem: Maximize user retention and income of game based on game types/platform, user information.
+Income of a game is defined as the sumation between **income by watching ads** or **income by user payment** and **income by purchasing items in game**.

 # Purpose